Ian Keteku: Musician

 In 2004 Keteku under the moniker Emcee E released his debut album, Iantrospective.
 Positive bound lyrics combined with philosophical undertones created a stir in the Edmonton hip-hop arena.
 Songs such as "My Story" which illustrated the need to begin the global peace process and "Fashion Passion" which shows the danger of our obsession with material wealth set the tone for the whole album.
-But there is more to Emcee E than just thought provoking poetry and edgy lyricism.
-His quick wit and ability to win over crowds with his distinct charm has allowed him to fare well as a former battle MC.

 In September 2011, Ian Keteku released his first spoken word album L.F.P.E.
-Lessons From Planet Earth (Re-Evolution), draws musical influences from Afro-beat, trip-hop, hip-hop, folk music and blends them with socially conscious, metaphor-pregnant lyrics.
+Lessons From Planet Earth (Re-Evolution).

 Most recently in February 2015, Keteku released Love and Lumumba, his sophomore spoken-word album.
-Love and Lumumba is a narrative soundscape of spoken word poetry caressed by future-beat electronic melodies.
-Themes of revolution, race, lust and loss are all explored throughout the album.
+Love and Lumumba is a narrative soundscape of spoken-word poetry caressed by future-beat electronic melodies.
+Themes of revolution, race, lust, and loss are all explored throughout the album.
 The sound is a genre-bending amalgamation of down-tempo instrumentals with thought-provoking lyrics.
 The genre of sound is called "Poetronica" (Poetry + Electronica).